 The law pertaining to the nature of private property, both real and personal, including biblical principles relevant to property acquisition and ownership, personal property issues, donative transfers, the common law classification of estates and future interests, and concurrent estates.

 The law and biblical principles pertaining to the acquisition, ownership and use of real property; landlord-tenant law; easements; covenants and servitudes; transfers of interests in real property, including an examination of merchantable title, deeds, legal descriptions, conveyancing, recording systems and title assurance, adverse possession, and land use controls.

 Learning experience that allows research and evaluation of subject matter or conduct other comparable academic activities with minimum faculty guidance.
 Guidelines are published in the law school’s Policies and Procedures Manual.
 J.D. student prerequisites: LAW 552 and 553.

 Students directly experience and participate in the practice of law by working without remuneration under the supervision of a practicing attorney or judge in a government office, judicial chamber, nonprofit organization, or private firm, with oversight by a full-time faculty member.
 Prerequisites: Approval required.
-Pass/No Pass.
+Pass/Low Pass/No Pass.